liamzdenek/ferment-ai/memory-bank/systemPatterns.md

   getDefinition(): WorkflowDefinition {
     const tasks: Record<string, TaskDefinition> = {};
     const entryPoints: Record<string, string> = {
-      'default': this.definition.node.id
+      'default': this.definition.node.path
     };

     // Add the entry point task
-    tasks[this.definition.node.id] = this.definition.getDefinition();
+    tasks[this.definition.node.path] = this.definition.getDefinition();

     // Add all tasks reachable from the entry point this.addReachableTasks(this.definition, tasks);